rnwood/Rnwood.Dataverse.Data.PowerShell/Rnwood.Dataverse.Data.PowerShell/docs/Get-DataverseRecord.md

 ```

 ### -ExcludeColumns
 List of columns to exclude from records (default is none).
-Ignored if Columns parameter is used.s
+Ignored if Columns parameter is used.

 ```yaml
 Type: String[]